DizNicolasAmor/interviews-practice/SEO.md

   - 6 What are meta tags, and how do they impact SEO?
   - 7 What is the importance of title tags and meta descriptions?
   - 8 What is search engine indexing?
-  - 9 What is the purpose of XML sitemaps in SEO?
+  - 9 What is the purpose of XML sitemaps?
   - 10 How does website speed affect SEO?
   - 11 What is the difference between HTTP and HTTPS?
 - [INTERMEDIATE](#INTERMEDIATE)